leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 World Models
 Multimodal Models
 Timeline of Generative AI

+## Long Short-Term Memory Networks With Python, Jason Brownlee
+What are LSTMs
+How to Train LSTMs
+How to Prepare Data for LSTMs
+How to Develop LSTMs in Keras
+Models for Sequence Prediction
+How to Develop Vanilla LSTMs
+How to Develop Stacked LSTMs
+How to Develop CNN LSTMs
+How to Develop Encoder-Decoder LSTMs
+How to Develop Bidirectional LSTMs
+How to Develop Generative LSTMs
+How to Diagnose and Tune LSTMs
+How to Make Predictions with LSTMs
+How to Update LSTM Models

+## Deep Learning for Coders with fastai and PyTorch, Jeremy Howard
+Your Deep Learning Journey
+From Model to Production
+Data Ethics
+Under the Hood: Training a Digit Classifier
+Image Classification
+Other Computer Vision Problems
+Training a State-of-the-Art Model
+Collaborative Filtering Deep Dive
+Tabular Modeling Deep Dive
+NLP Deep Dive: RNNs
+Data Munging with fastai’s Mid-Level API
+A Language Model from Scratch
+Convolutional Neural Networks
+ResNets
+Application Architectures Deep Dive
+The Training Process
+A Neural Net from the Foundations
+CNN Interpretation with CAM
+A fastai Learner from Scratch

 ## Python Deep Learning Cookbook, Indra den Bakker
 Programming Environments, GPU Computing, Cloud Solutions, and Deep Learning Frameworks